tarantool/cartridge-cli/doc/commands/build.rst

 The command requires one argument---the path to your application directory (that is, to the build source).
 The default path is ``.`` (current directory).

-Your application directory must contain a ``.rockspec``.
-If you created your application from template, the file is already there.

 ``cartridge build`` runs: